SAP-samples/teched2022-IN262/exercises/ex6/README.md

 16. Create New Business Request to check newly created questions taking effect
 <br><img src="/exercises/ex6/images/1.16_Ex6_Custom_Questionnaire_Test.PNG" width=80% height=80%>

-This concludes the hands on exercise section

 ## Summary

+This concludes the hands on exercise section.

-You should now have good undersatnding of Integration Assessment Tool.
+You should now have a good understanding of the Integration Assessment Tool.